 Being a Formula One driver is anything but an easy task.
-It depends on the season, but as a rule, every year they are only free 20 seats.
+It depends on the season, but approximately, every year they are only 20 seats free.
 There are two ways to reach it…

 The Easy Way

 You pay for your seat.
-If available around 20 million dollar notes (per season), there will probably be no problems.
-You just need (yet) a great license and the seat is more or less yours.
-It's just that a super license has been harder to get lately (which causes a lot of problems for Red Bull racers, but more on that later).
+If available around 20 million dollars per season, there will probably be no problems.
+You just need (yet) a FIAt license and the seat is more or less yours.
+It’s just that a super license has been harder to get lately.
 So every year in Formula One, we look at drivers who pay for their seats.
-The last few years are gone, maybe only between two and four, which is definitely a positive sign for the sport.

 The Hard Way